-Impact Description of hazard Health and safety Water scarcity may lead to reduced water quantity and quality on site and in adjacent areas which could create human health risks.
+Impact Health and safety Operational and Value Chain Description of hazard Water scarcity may lead to reduced water quantity and quality on site and in adjacent areas which could create human health risks.
 Drought conditions can impact food security, leading to the malnutrition of staff/personnel.
-Operational and Value Chain Airports rely on water during construction, in daily operations, on the airfield and in terminals.
+Airports rely on water during construction, in daily operations, on the airfield and in terminals.
 Reduced water supply may impact the functioning of airport facilities, and halt/delay operations that could lead to economic losses.
 Increases in operational costs may be experienced, if the cost of water increases which may result in reduced profits.